Margin in Abstract Spaces: Introduction

 For any $R \leq 3r$ this is indeed a metric space, while any finite subset of $A$ is shattered by concepts defined by points in $B$.
 Hence the VC dimension of the class is infinite yielding an unlearnable setting.

-Simply put, when the margin exceeds a universal threshold, the distance-based threshold class is learnable independently of the underlying metric space and, in this regime, has VC dimension one.
-In other words, for sufficiently large margins, the learnability of these abstract margin-based classifiers relies only on the triangle inequality and not on any additional linear or geometric structure.
+Simply put, for sufficiently large margins, the learnability of these abstract margin-based classifiers relies only on the triangle inequality and not on any additional linear or geometric structure.
 This threshold is sharp: for every margin value below it, there exist metric spaces in which the class is not learnable.
 Thus, while learnability is guaranteed uniformly above the threshold, below it the behavior becomes space-dependent and may range from learnability to complete non-learnability.

-In \Cref{sec:metric} we extend these ideas to a much richer concept class which resembles linear classification in a wider range of settings, and identify total boundedness as a key structural property in this setting.
+In \Cref{sec:metric} we extend these ideas to a much richer concept class and identify total boundedness as a key structural property in this setting.
 When the margin is below the critical threshold, learnability remains possible provided the underlying metric space is totally bounded\footnote{Recall that a space is totally bounded if for any $\gamma>0$ it can be covered by finitely many balls of radius $\gamma$.}.
-Beyond the specific distance-based classes considered here, we show that total boundedness in fact characterizes the learnability of the entire class of Lipschitz functions over the metric space.
+Beyond the specific distance-based classes considered here, we show that total boundedness in fact precisely characterizes the learnability of the entire class of Lipschitz functions over the metric space.

 \paragraph{Margin-Based Learning in Linear Spaces.} Since our analysis of margin-based learning in general metric spaces provides only a partial characterization of margin based learnability, we shift our focus to the more structured setting of linear spaces.
 A well studied case of margin learning is the one of linear functionals on Hilbert spaces.
 Although infinite dimensional Hilbert spaces are not totally bounded, linear classification with margin in these spaces provide a canonical example for margin-based learning, a fact that cannot be accounted for by the metric space perspective.
 This motivates our study of linear spaces, where additional geometric structure plays a central role.